 Home and community-based services programs.

 Home and community-based services programs (HCBS) can help Medicaid beneficiaries who receive care at home.
-These programs, often available to people with intellectual or developmental disabilities, physical disabilities, mental illnesses, as well as older adults, provide caregiving guidance and a tax-free stipend to caregivers.
+These programs, often available to people with intellectual or developmental disabilities, physical disabilities, mental illnesses, as well as for older adults, provide caregiving guidance and a tax-free stipend to caregivers.

 Caregiving is a rewarding, but difficult role.
 Certainly, it’s important to take care of yourself.
 Read these blog posts for more information: